Battle of Mogadishu (1993): Mission shift and increasing tensions

+UNOSOM offensive and Mogadishu insurgency

-On 5 June 1993 Aidid's militia and Somali citizens at Radio Mogadishu attacked the Pakistani force that had been tasked with the inspection of an arms cache located at the station, out of fear that the United Nations forces had been sent to shut down the SNAs broadcast infrastructure.
+On 5 June 1993, SNA fighters and Somali citizens at Radio Mogadishu attacked the Pakistani force that was inspecting an arms cache located at the station, out of fear that the United Nations forces had been sent to shut down the SNA's broadcast infrastructure.
 Radio was the most popular medium for news in Somalia, and consequently control of the airwaves was considered vital to both the SNA and UNOSOM.
 Radio Mogadishu was a highly popular station with the residents of Mogadishu, and rumors that the United Nations was planning to seize or destroy it had been abound for days before 5 June.
 On May 31, 1993, Aidid's political rivals met with the top UNOSOM official and attempted to convince him to take over Radio Mogadishu, a meeting Aidid was made well aware of.
 According to the 1994 United Nations Inquiry in the events leading up to the Battle of Mogadishu:"Opinions differ, even among UNOSOM officials, on whether the weapons inspections of 5 June 1993 was genuine or was merely a cover-up for reconnaissance and subsequent seizure of Radio Mogadishu."
-What transpired after marked a seminal moment in the UNOSOM II operation.
-The Pakistani forces suffered 24 dead and 57 wounded, as well as one wounded Italian and three wounded American soldiers.

-In response, on 6 June 1993, the outraged U.N.
-Security Council passed Resolution 837, a call for the arrest and prosecution of the persons responsible for the death and wounding of the peacekeepers.
-Though the Resolution 837 did not specifically mention or point out Aidid, it held the Somali National Alliance responsible.
-Being chairman of the organization, the hunt for Aidid characterized most of the U.N. intervention from that point on up until the Battle of Mogadishu.

-A $25,000 warrant was issued by Admiral Jonathan Howe for information leading to Aidid's arrest and UNOSOM forces began attacking targets all over Mogadishu in hopes of finding him.
+The attack marked a seminal moment in the UNOSOM II operation.
+The Pakistani forces suffered 24 dead and 57 wounded, as well as one wounded Italian and three wounded U.S. soldiers.
+On 6 June 1993, the Security Council passed Resolution 837, a call for the arrest and prosecution of the persons responsible.
+Though Resolution 837 did not name Aidid, it held the Somali National Alliance responsible.
+The hunt for Aidid became a major focus of the U.N. intervention through the Battle of Mogadishu.
+Admiral Jonathan Howe issued a $25,000 warrant for information leading to Aidid's arrest, while UNOSOM forces began attacking targets all over Mogadishu in hopes of finding him.
+Professor Ioan M. Lewis asserts that the UN made an unwise choice to resort to military force, which led to substantial Somali casualties, rather than attempting to politically isolate Aidid and launch an independent legal inquiry.